TITLE Assistant Director, University Communications

 8. Ensures the quality of the University Communications’ operation by developing and maintaining an effective office staff through hiring, training, and supervising administrative support, graduate assistant, and student employees.

 9. Supports academic instruction by designing, planning, organizing, supervising and evaluating internships in the University Communications office.

 11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Director of University Communications.

-11. Contributes to the overall success of University Communications by performing all other duties and responsibilities as assigned by the Director of University Communications and the Chief of Staff/Assistant to the President for University Relations.
+12. Contributes to the overall success of University Communications by performing all other duties and responsibilities as assigned by the Director of University Communications and the Vice President for Marketing and Communications.

 The Assistant Director, University Communications is supervised by the Director of University Communications and assists in supervising an office staff of full-time employees, graduate assistants and student employees.